quonic/weakshell/README.md

 Just a few PS scripts that I use from time to time to help automate tasks.

-Working on getting Kill-Java coverted away from batch.
+Working on getting Kill-Java converted away from batch.